Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals will slow the progress.
+- Inability to establish achievable goals will slow progress.

-- Building strong networks can lead to more opportunities to work and progress in your career.
+- Building strong networks could lead to more opportunities to work and progress in your career.

 - Negativity has no place in any work environment.

-- The overcommitment causes mistakes, burnout, and internal frustration.
+- The overcommitment causes mistakes, burnout, and internal anger.

-- Reduce stress by learning Time Management Techniques and learning how to delegate work that is not your favorite.
+- Reduce stress by practicing Time Management Techniques and gaining the ability to delegate tasks that are not popular.

 Not Establishing Goals